Dear plant lovers and friends of healthy breathing air,

 Oh yes, one more point:

-The water level indicator, that long rod with the little blue cloud at the tip, is raised by one or two air-filled spheres.
-So don't be surprised if you add water to the tank and nothing happens at first.
-This is especially true with the AIRY Biofilter L, and it's logical: The water needs to cover the bottom of the tank and fill it enough for the spheres to rise.
-And given the size, that takes a moment...
+The water level indicator, that long rod with the small blue cloud at the tip, is lifted by one or two air-filled balls.
+So please don't be surprised if you pour water into the tank and at first NOTHING happens.
+This is especially the case with the AIRY Biofilter L and also makes sense: The water must cover the bottom of the tank and fill it enough for the balls to rise.
+And that takes a moment given the size...

-If you have any questions, please feel free to contact us at any time (info@airy.green).
+If you have any questions, feel free to contact us anytime (info@airy.green).

 2 comments